team-watchdog/satellite2024/README.md

 2) We also removed the red lines that are drawn through the map to represent district boundaries.
 Although that color is used to signify rubber in the legend, we could not actually find any evidence of rubber, but it was a dead match for the district boundaries.
 3) We removed the gradient background, the legends, the text around it.

 We then tiled this imagery (using boxcutter.py: see geodog repository) into 3614 individual tiles at a size of 256x256 pixels per tile.
 We cleaned this up by removing all tiles that had our aforementioned vivid shade of purple in them, leaving us with 3400 input-output pairs for training data.
-The input was a tile of satellite imagery, the output the equivalent tile of the UDA map.
+The input was a tile of satellite imagery, the output the equivalent tile of the government map.

 ## Model training